cot-rs/cot-site/src/md-pages/introduction.md

 ## Installing and running Cot CLI

 Let's get your first Cot project up and running!
 First, you'll need Cargo, Rust's package manager.
 If you don't have it installed, you can get it through [rustup](https://rustup.rs/).
+Cot requires Rust version 1.84 or later.

 Install the Cot CLI with: